 Every loan has a journal where Kiva or a partner can provide updates about a loan.
 Each of these updates is called a “journal entry.”
 Some journal entries have photos or videos associated with them and provide personal updates about a borrower.
 Others are more informational or automated updates and are classified as “bulk” journal entries.
 Lenders can post comments on journal entries.

 Lenders can coordinate their activity on Kiva through Lending Teams, found on the Kiva community tab.
 Teams are usually formed around a common interest (sometimes related to lending, sometimes not) or may represent real-world groups outside of Kiva such as a church or a classroom.
 Currently, most team activity is centered around making loans as every lender can credit a loan to one team every time a loan is made.
-As such, teams are associated with both teams and lenders.
+As such, teams are associated with both loans and lenders.
 Teams also have profile information, similar to lenders, where they post a team photo and why the team has come together to loan.